 Granville Island is one of the most popular tourist attractions in the Lower Mainland.
 The district is home to a unique selection of stores and restaurants, along with stunning waterfront views of downtown Vancouver.

 Canada Day celebrations take place on Granville Island almost every year.
 Due to COVID-19, in 2020 the in-person festivities were cancelled, as they were everywhere else in the country.
-In normal years though, the annual July 1st event features a variety of food trucks, activities, Jazz concerts and live entertainment.
-There is also a parade and ceremony in the afternoon.
-Details are to be confirmed for the 2021 event.
+No big July 1st celebrations happened there in 2021 either.
+In 2022 there are several activities to enjoy.

 Most of the special activities are free for people to enjoy on Canada Day at Granville Island.
-It’s a fun place to be on July 1st.
+It’s a fun place to be on July 1st (at least when there isn’t a pandemic).

 Canada Day Parade and Official Ceremony

-In years that July 1st celebrations aren’t cancelled due to pandemics, Granville Island hosts a parade that is immediately followed by an official Canada Day ceremony.
+Granville Island normally hosts a parade that is immediately followed by an official Canada Day ceremony.
+Unfortunately, there isn’t a parade in 2022.

-In 2019, the parade commenced near the Ocean Concrete facility at 1:30 pm.
+When the parade took place in previous years, it commenced near the Ocean Concrete facility at 1:30 pm.
 It then continued until it reached Ron Basford Park at the eastern tip of the island.
 The ceremonies started at 2:00 pm in the same park and lasted for about 30 minutes.

 On Canada Day there are usually special activities for visitors of all ages to enjoy.
 Each activity is typically only available at certain hours, so it’s a good idea to plan your day in advance (unless you plan to hang out there all day).

+There are also a variety of activities for kids to enjoy on Canada Day at Granville Island.
+Behind the Kid’s Market at 1496 Cartwright Street, there is a hula hoop demonstration and an arts and crafts table, plus balloon twisting and face painting stations.
+The activities are available from 11:00 am until 5:30 pm.
 Granville Island is also home to a spray park which is a great place for kids to beat the summer heat.
-It’s open all summer (except for in 2020 due to COVID-19), but is especially busy on days like July 1st.
+It’s open all summer most years, but is especially busy on days like July 1st.

-For a full list of activities that were available in the past, check out the 2019 Canada Day Schedule.
-The 2021 lineup will hopefully be similar.
+For a full list of activities available this year check out the 2022 Canada Day Schedule.
 There is usually entertainment in the plaza by the waterfront, in Triangle Square in front of the Public Market, and in one or two of the theatre venues, plus multiple other locations.

 Live Entertainment on the July 1st